aditya7076/CloudWatchMetrics/README.md

 Description:

-This script, awsmetric2csv.py, helps to collect CPUUtilization and MemoryUtilization metrics.
+This utility helps to collect CPUUtilization and MemoryUtilization metrics.
-CPU utilization can be obtained by default from CloudWatch console, but to retrieve MemoryUtilization, CloudWatch Agent must be installed on each instance from where the metrics are to be collected.
+CPU utilization can be obtained by default from CloudWatch console, but to retrieve MemoryUtilization, CloudWatch Agent must be installed on each target Virtual Machine.

 Installation: